florinpop17/app-ideas/Projects/2-Intermediate/6x9-Generator.md

 ## User Stories

-- [ ] User can create a **.csv** file which contains details about their weekly schedule of lectures, tutorials and lab section classes (This file could be used to render data on the frontend)
+- [ ] User can create a **.csv** file which contains details about their weekly schedule of lectures, tutorials and lab section classes (This file can be used to render data on the frontend)
-- [ ] Users can select courses from a dropdown to add to their time-table
+- [ ] Users can select courses from a dropdown to add to their weekly time-table
 - [ ] Users can remove the added courses to manage their schedule

 ## Bonus features

-- [ ] Users can searcb in the input box to find by Course Code, Instructor, Course Name etc.
+- [ ] Users can search in the input field to find courses by code, Instructor name etc.
-- [ ] Users can add custom Reserve time for breaks like lunch, snacks etc
+- [ ] Users can add custom Reserve time for breaks like lunch, snacks etc.

 ## Useful links and resources